yalelikeyale/quiz-app-exercise/README.md

 - Integrate GitHub with VS Code
   - Enter `Cmd+Shift+P` and then find and run `Git: Clone`
   - You should see `Clone from GitHub` pop up as an option.
 Click that and authenticate the integration so that VS Code has permission to push and pull from GitHub.
+  - Now lookup and find the repo you forked earlier to download